METEO 3 Lesson 4 Images

 Text description of the don't believe everything you read on the Internet image.

-The image is a black and white portrait photograph of Abe Lincoln with a beard and a stern expression, dressed in a formal suit with a bow tie.
+The image is a black and white portrait photograph of Abraham Lincoln with a beard and a stern expression, dressed in a suit with a bow tie.
 The image has a caption in bold white letters at the top and bottom.
-The background is plain, emphasizing the focus on the central figure.
+The top text says "Abraham Lincoln once said" and the bottom text reads "Don't believe everything you see on the internet".

 A Recipe for Making Clouds